GenomZ/island_counter/README.md

     pip install -r requirements

-To make sure Your pip version is >=20.
+To confirm Your pip version is >=20.

 ----